bus-strat-analytics/MSIN0093-syllabus/README.md

 If you want to look for an existing dataset for various assignments, I have assembled an list of [data sources](https://github.com/bus-strat-analytics/data-sources) you can use as an initial point for your search.

 ## Recommended Books
-We will rely heavily on Cunningham (2018), which is freely available.
+We will rely heavily on [Cunningham (2018)](http://scunning.com/cunningham_mixtape.pdf).
 Here is a selection of books to complement what you will see during the term.

   1. **Strategy and Economics**
     - Grant, R. M. (2016).
 Contemporary Strategy Analysis.
 United Kingdom: John Wiley & Sons Ltd.